-Jannese Torres-Rodriguez is a nationally-acclaimed Latina money educator, writer, business coach, and host of Yo Quiero Dinero Podcast.
+Jannese Torres-Rodriguez is a nationally-acclaimed Latina money educator, writer, business coach, and host of the award-winning Yo Quiero Dinero Podcast.
 She became an accidental entrepreneur after a job loss led her to create a Latin food blog, Delish D’Lites.
-Now, she helps her clients and listeners build successful online businesses that allow them to pursue financial independence and freedom.
-Jannese recently quit her 9-5 job to pursue entrepreneurship at the age of 36.
-She currently makes over $10,000 in passive income per month with her food blog.
-She strongly believes that you can’t have seven-figure dreams and a four-figure work ethic.
+Now, she helps side hustlers build successful online businesses that allow them to pursue financial independence and freedom.
+Jannese is passionate about educating marginalized communities on topics like entrepreneurship, side hustling, investing, and building generational wealth.

 In this episode of Millennial Wealth Builders, Jannese Torres-Rodriguez shares her journey from side hustler to entrepreneur.
 She shares how she makes six figures from a blog and other income streams like digital courses and downloads, sponsored content, virtual workshops, and more.